 My sister-in-law told me these mini treats were better than actual cheesecake.
 Plus, there were none left – a telltale sign that this was a successful recipe!

-The crust is sweet from the dates and maple, but balanced by the salt and cinnamon.
-It also get a nice crunch and texture from the oats and coconut flakes.
+The crust is sweet from the dates and maple syrup, but balanced by the salt and cinnamon.
+It also get a nice crunch and texture from the oats, pecans, and coconut flakes.
 Its a great accompaniment to the tangy, creamy cheesecake base.

 To make the crust, first add the dates to the food processor to form a thick paste.
 Remove the pulverized dates from the food processor and set aside.
 Add in the oats, salt, and coconut flakes and blend until the ingredients are broken down.
 Add in the remaining ingredients, including the date paste, and process until it all comes together to form a wet sand like consistency.

-Grease a muffin tin (this recipe makes about 9 mini cheesecakes) and line each with a thin strip of parchment paper (for easy removal).
-Add about 1/4 cup of the crust mixture to each cavity and press down.
+Grease a muffin tin (this recipe makes about 11 mini cheesecakes) and line each with a thin strip of parchment paper (for easy removal).
+Add about 1 tablespoon of the crust mixture to each cavity and press down.
 Set aside.

 As mentioned above, the base of this cheesecake is actually made from cashews.
 That means no cream cheese or dairy of any kind is in this recipe.
 Seems unreal, but it totally works!
 I learned this technique about a year ago and am now obsessed.
 The cashews, when soaked, break down and create this smooth, creamy texture that works beautifully as a cheesecake base.
 Cashews also are have this sweet, nutty flavor that truly mimics the taste of actual cheesecake.